About Financial Aid

 Contact the JTS Financial Aid Office

-The JTS Financial Aid Office is located on the first floor of the Schiff building in office 101.
+The JTS Financial Aid Office is located in Brush 520.
 Staff members are available for walk-in service Monday through Thursday, 10:00 a.m. to 4:30 p.m.
 Staff members are available at other times by appointment.

 To schedule an appointment or to contact our office, email email@example.com or call (212) 678-8007.
 To send a fax, please dial (917) 493-4112.